-The Loan Agreement provides that the term loans will be distributed in tranches.
-The initial term loan tranche of \$20.0 million was drawn on March 31, 2021, and on October 13, 2021 the Company borrowed an additional \$10.0 million under the Loan Agreement.
-Borrowings under the Loan Agreement are accounted for net of issuance costs which are being accreted to interest expense over the term of the loan using the effective interest method.
-As of December 31, 2021, two subsequent \$10.0 million term loan tranches were eligible to be disbursed at the request of the Company during specified draw periods between now and 2023 if certain business milestones and other requirements are met by the dates specified in the Loan Agreement.
-Borrowings bear interest at the greater of 7.5% or the Wall Street Journal Prime Rate plus 4.25% (7.5% as of December 31, 2021).
-Interest-only payments on the principal amount outstanding are due monthly beginning in the first month after the loan is dispersed.
-Repayment of principal may begin as soon as July 1, 2023 under the level of borrowing outstanding at December 31, 2021, and no later than April 1, 2024 if the remaining two loan tranches are drawn.
-The term loans may only be prepaid in full, and such prepayment requires 30 days' advance notice and is subject to a prepayment fee of 3.00% (with a step down to 2.00% after March 30, 2022, and a further step down to 1.00% after March 30, 2023).
+Borrowings bear interest at the greater of 7.5% or the Wall Street Journal Prime Rate plus 4.25% (11.75% as of December 31, 2022).
+Interest only payments on the principal amount outstanding are due monthly beginning in the first month after the loan is dispersed.
+Repayment of principal may begin as soon as July 1, 2023 under the level of borrowing outstanding at December 31, 2022, and no later than April 1, 2024 if the remaining two loan tranches are drawn.
+The term loans may only be prepaid in full, and such prepayment requires 30 days' advance notice and was subject initially to a prepayment fee of 3.00% (that was decreased to 2.00% after March 30, 2022 (with a further decrease to 1.00% after March 30, 2023).
 The Company is not obligated to pay a prepayment fee if the Company makes a prepayment after March 30, 2024.

-In connection with the Loan Agreement, the Company granted warrants to the lenders to purchase shares of common stock at an exercise price of \$10.28 per share, of which 287,704 warrants were immediately exercisable.
-The warrants are classified within stockholders' equity as the settlement of the warrants is indexed to the Company's own stock.
+In connection with the Loan Agreement, the Company granted warrants to the lenders to purchase shares of Common Stock at an exercise price of \$10.28 per share, of which 287,704 warrants were immediately exercisable.
+The warrants are classified within stockholders' equity as the settlement of the warrants is indexed to the Common Stock.
 The Company recognized the fair value of the warrants immediately exercisable within stockholders' equity using a Black-Scholes valuation model at issuance.

-At issuance, the Company initially determined that the funding of an additional tranche was not probable, and therefore no value was ascribed to the remaining 123,302 warrants that were only exercisable upon the funding of the additional tranche.
-As a result of the Company's additional \$10.0 million borrowings under the Loan Agreement on October 13, 2021, the warrants to purchase the additional 123,302 shares of the Company's common stock became exercisable at an exercise price of \$10.28 per share and the value of the warrants was recorded as of that date.
-The additional warrants are classified within stockholders' equity using a Black-Scholes valuation model, as the settlement of the warrants is indexed to the Company's own stock.
+At issuance, the Company initially determined that the funding of an additional tranche was not probable, and therefore no value was ascribed to the remaining 123,302 warrants that were only exercisable upon the funding of the first additional tranche.
+As a result of the Company's additional \$10.0 million borrowings under the Loan Agreement on October 13, 2021, the warrants to purchase the additional 123,302 shares of Common Stock became exercisable at an exercise price of \$10.28 per share and the value of the warrants was recorded as of that date.
+The additional warrants are classified within stockholders' equity using a Black-Scholes valuation model, as the settlement of the warrants is indexed to the Common Stock.

-As of December 31, 2021, the fair value of warrants (\$3.3 million), a 5% final payment fee (\$1.5 million) and debt issuance costs (\$0.3 million) are being accreted to interest expense over the term of the loan using the effective interest method.
+As of December 31, 2022, the fair value of warrants (\$3.3 million), a 5% final payment fee (\$1.5 million) and debt issuance costs (\$0.3 million) are being accreted to interest expense over the term of the loan using the effective interest method.